Prashant-Chandel/jetpack-compose-Single-Activity-MVVM-clean-Architect-Example-with-KOIN-/README.md

 Injection.
 This architectural pattern is essential for providing objects with their dependencies, improving code modularity and testability.

-**Basic MVVM Project Architecture:** The commit lays the foundation for the MVVM ( Model-View-ViewModel) architecture.
-This separation of concerns is crucial for building maintainable and scalable applications.

 **MVVM Clean Architecture:** The project now adheres to the MVVM Clean Architecture.
 This architectural style emphasizes the separation of data, domain logic, and presentation concerns, resulting in code that is clean and maintainable.